SSWConsulting/SSW.Rules.Content/rules/how-to-optimize-google-ads-campaigns/rule.md

 ---

 Google Ads can be a useful and successful marketing platform when actively monitored and optimized.
-The biggest key to a successful Google Ads campaign is optimization.
-Optimizing your campaign will allow you to reach your target audience effectively and efficiently.

-This should be done daily, where possible, to ensure that ads are not running and spending money ineffectively.
-There are 3 important steps to do:
+This should be done daily, where possible, to ensure that ads are not running and spending money ineffectively, **here are three important steps to achieve this:**

 <!--endintro-->

-### Set a Maximum Cost per Click
+### Setting Maximum Cost per Click

 Ad s can be a costly method of advertising when used incorrectly.
 To prevent unknown and exorbitant costs you are able to set the  **Maximum Cost per Click (Max.
 CPC) for each of your ads.**